Fody/Home/donations.md

-# Charities
+# Donations

-Every month the Fody project will dontate a portion of funding raised to a charity.
+Every month the Fody project will dontate a portion of funding raised to a charity or other cause.

 ## History